 Having a PhD does not guarantee that you will earn more than somebody who doesn’t have a PhD.
 It will, however, open up career options with good pay cheques.
 Postdoctoral researchers, for example, can earn between £29,000 and £36,000 a year.
 Lecturers, professors and senior staff in research institutions can earn up to and above £60,000.

 Certain careers in science have strict entry requirements but offer the incentive of a big salary.
 To become a veterinary surgeon you will be studying for five to six years.
-A newly qualified vet will earn around £29,000, but with experience this can rise to around £44,000.
+A newly qualified vet will earn around £30,000, but with experience this can rise to around £44,000.
 A senior partner in a practice can take home over £50,000.
 To be an astronaut you need a postgraduate science qualification and must be between 27 and 37 years old.
-The starting salary, £39,000, is unsurprisingly higher than other starting salaries in science.
-After basic training this can rise to £58,000 and after your first spaceflight you could be earning £67,000 a year or more.
+The starting salary, £40,000, is unsurprisingly higher than other starting salaries in science.
+After basic training this can rise to £62,000 and with more experience you could be earning £80,000 a year or more.

 What is the earning potential of a graduate v. an apprentice in science?

 In the time that a graduate has been studying for their degree an apprentice may have gained enough experience to be promoted.
-Apprentices with the National Nuclear Laboratory can earn up to £27,000 on completion of its advanced apprenticeship.
+Scientific technicians with the National Nuclear Laboratory can earn up to £28,144 on completion of its apprenticeship.